silvadanilo/ecto_command/README.md

 Each method takes two arguments: an [EctoCommand.Pipeline](https://github.com/silvadanilo/ecto_command/blob/master/lib/ecto_command/middleware/pipeline.ex) structure and the options you set for that middleware.
 The method should return an EctoCommand.Pipeline structure.

-- `before_execution/2` is executed before command execution, it is executed only if the command is valid.
-In this function you could, if you wish, also update the command that will be executed.
+- `before_execution/2` is executed before command execution, and only if the command is valid.
+In this function, if you'd like, you might update the command that will be executed.
-- `after_execution/2` is executed after command successfully execution.
-In this function you could, if you wish, also update the returned value.
+- `after_execution/2` is executed following a sucessful command execution.
+In this function, if you'd like, you could alter the returned value.
-- `after_failure/2` is executed after command successfully execution.
+- `after_failure/2` is executed after a failed command execution.
 In this function you could, if you wish, also update the returned value.
-- `invalid/2` is executed when data to build the command is invalid.
+- `invalid/2` is executed when data used to build the command is invalid.

 ### Configuring Middlewares
 There are two ways to specify which middleware should be executed: